How to Use cloud-init CentOS Outside the Cloud

 We can now have centralized configuration management, letting us use cloud-init modules to specify the networking, accounts, SSL, disks/partitions, packages and run custom scripts, or utilize more powerful system configuration tools such as Chef or Puppet.
-Obviously, this NoCloud approach probably won’t scale well to more than a few tens of systems, but if you have a small private or personal cloud, or you want to test your meta-data and user-data files, NoCloud can be very useful!
+Obviously, this NoCloud approach probably won’t scale well to more than a few tens of systems, but if you have a small private or personal cloud, or you want to test your metadata and user data files, NoCloud can be very useful!

 Most recently, version 0.7.9 of cloud-init, which shipped with RHEL/CentOS 7.4, does not play well with NoCloud.
 If you try to set the system hostname, you will see the following errors in the cloud-init debug output:

 The issue being that cloud-init attempts to talk to dbus before it is started.
-A work-around, provided in the tickets, may be a solution for some folks, but for me, I didn’t want to modify files provided by the package which would not be replaced when a new version of the package is made available.
+A workaround, provided in the tickets, may be a solution for some folks, but for me, I didn’t want to modify files provided by the package which would not be replaced when a new version of the package is made available.

 Since the version which shipped with CentOS 7.3, cloud-init 0.7.5, was working just fine in my environment, I opted to install that version of the package and lock it with yum’s versionlock plugin when I build the “golden image” that my future instances will be based on:

-Permission changes on /etc/ssh/sshd_config
+2. Permission Changes on /etc/ssh/sshd_config

 Another issue that I’ve encountered lately is that cloud-init changes the permissions on /etc/ssh/sshd_config to 0644, instead of honoring the existing permissions.
 This is a known issue with the code in cc_set_passwords.py, or more-so, the write_file() function in util.py, and has been addressed in cloud-init 17.1, but officially, cloud-init 0.7.9 is the newest release available for RHEL/CentOS 7.4.
-By the way, “cloud-init 17.1” is not a typo; cloud-init was version bumped after 0.7.9 to 17.1.
+By the way, “cloud-init 17.1” is not a typo. cloud-init was version bumped after 0.7.9 to 17.1.

-How I encountered this issue was performing PCI-DSS hardening for images that I was creating for a customer.
+I encountered this issue when performing PCI-DSS hardening for images that I was creating for a customer.
 One PCI-DSS test, “Verify and Correct File Permissions” (xccdf_org.ssgproject.content_rule_rpm_verify_permissions), requires that the permissions on all files match the permissions that they were installed with from the RPM.
 Since the initial file permissions were 0600, cloud-init’s alteration to 0644 triggers a failure for that particular PCI-DSS test.

 We can verify the original permissions by querying the RPM database: